Today • Islamic Date -

 Keep Yourself Busy

 One of the best ways to fast with ease is by keeping yourself busy.
 It keeps your mind off things and makes the time go by quickly as well.
 Before you know it, Iftar will be just a few hours away.
 This is particularly important for Muslims who live in non-Muslim countries.
 People work normally during Ramadan in these parts of the world, unlike in Muslim countries where offices shut down early to accommodate Muslims who fast.
-While work can be tiring, it does keep your mind occupied, and the more the mind is not thinking about food, the better it is.
+While work can be tiring, it does keep your mind occupied, and the more the mind is not thinking about food, the easier it is.

 Donate to Charity